Film Review – After the Wedding (2019)

 Hollywood has made a habit of repurposing buzzy foreign films into English-language stories.
 (Look no further than The Upside from just a few months ago.)

 Some Most of these attempts are worthless, acting as soulless retreads in hopes of capturing and dominating the box office in the states for a few weeks with a seemingly inventive script that doesn’t have to break the bank in terms of budget.
-And then there’s the case of After the Wedding, which switches the genders of the leads in a way that adds new meaning to the entire film, while allowing some performers to flex their acting muscles to the fullest.
+And then there’s the case of After the Wedding, which, despite its troubling elements, switches the genders of the leads in a way that adds new meaning to the film, while allowing some performers to flex their acting muscles to the fullest.